arimah/condict/packages/server/README.md

 ### `loadConfigFile()`

-> `loadConfigFile(fileName: string): ServerConfigWithLogger`
+> `loadConfigFile(fileName: string): StandaloneConfig`

 Loads a server configuration from a JSON file.
 This function reads the file synchronously, so will block until the file has been parsed and processed.
 The JSON file contents are described under [Configuration](#configuration).

-If the log file is invalid, the function throws an error.
+If the config file is invalid, the function throws an error.

 ## CLI